hmc-cs111-spring2016/practice-scala/README.md

   - What Scala features would you like to learn more about?

 ## Peer-review other people's work
-You'll comment on at least two other people's work.
+You'll comment on at least one other person's work.
 Look at the [peer review table](https://github.com/hmc-cs111-spring2016/practice-scala/wiki/Peer-review) to see whom you should review.
 You should look through their solutions to each of the exercises, as well as their `scala-thoughts.md` file.